Lord of Sabbath

 [Photo by Paz Arando on Unsplash]

-Additionally, the disciples were observed by more “devout” Jews plucking ears of grain and rubbing them in their hands to separate the grain from the chaff.
-Under the “
+The disciples were observed by more “devout” Jews plucking ears of grain and rubbing them in their hands to separate the grain from the chaff.
+According to the “

-tradition of the elders,” that qualified as “reaping and winnowing,” an activity prohibited on the Sabbath - (Mark 2:23-28).
+tradition of the elders,” this qualified as “reaping and winnowing,” an activity forbidden on the Sabbath - (Mark 2:23-28).

 Under the Law, it was permissible for anyone passing through a grain field to pick grain by hand for immediate consumption (“gleaning”).
-The Pharisees objected because the disciples were doing so on a Sabbath day, not because of any violations of the property rights of the landowner - (Deuteronomy 23:25).
+The Pharisees objected because the disciples did so on a Sabbath day, not because of any violations of the landowner's property rights - (Deuteronomy 23:25).

 Jesus responded with a question based on the life of David.
-One day, famished, David and his men ate bread forbidden to them by the Mosaic Law.
-The story referred to the “shewbread” or the “bread of the presence,” the twelve loaves of sanctified bread placed in the Tabernacle every Sabbath which only the priests could eat - (1 Samuel 21:1-6).
+One day while famished, David and his men ate bread forbidden by the Mosaic Law to anyone except the priests.
+The story referred to the “shewbread” or the “bread of the presence,” the twelve loaves of sanctified bread placed in the Tabernacle every Sabbath - (1 Samuel 21:1-6).

-The circumstances in David’s story were not the same as those of Jesus and his disciples.
-They were not in a state of physical distress, and he did not cite the violation of a Torah regulation by David as an excuse, but as a legal precedent.
+The circumstances of David’s story were not the same as those of Jesus and his disciples.
+They were not in a state of physical distress, and he did not cite the violation of a Torah regulation by David as an excuse, but instead, as a legal precedent.

 His declaration was most appropriate - “The Sabbath was made for man, and not man for the Sabbath.”
-In their zeal to obey the Law, some Jews had forgotten its purpose, to do good to men and women.
+In their zeal to obey the Law, some Jews forgot its purpose – Namely, to do good to men and women.
 As the day of rest and worship, God did not intend for anyone to be deprived of the necessities of life on the seventh day.
-It was for the well-being of humanity, and even slaves and animals were allowed to rest.
+It was for the well-being of humanity, and even slaves and animals were allowed to rest on the Sabbath.

-Since the Sabbath was made to benefit mankind, it follows that the “Son of Man is Lord even of the Sabbath.”
-He is the designated representative and ruler of Israel.
+Since the Sabbath was made to benefit mankind, it followed logically that the “Son of Man was Lord even of the Sabbath.”
+He was the designated representative and ruler of Israel.
 In the Greek sentence, “Lord” is emphatic and stresses the point, namely, his authority as the “Son of Man” and “Lord.”
 The version recorded in Matthew adds the following:

 • Or have you not read in the Law, that on the Sabbath the priests in the temple break the Sabbath, and are innocent?
 But I say to you, that something greater than the temple is here.
 But if you had known what this means, ‘I desire mercy and not sacrifice,’ you would not have condemned the innocent.”

-Sabbath restrictions are not absolute.
+Sabbath restrictions were not absolute.
 Temple priests engaged in “work” on it and other feast days while carrying out their priestly duties.
 Jesus, the “Son of Man,” was something “greater than the Temple.”
-If priests were authorized to violate the Sabbath in the Temple, and Jesus is greater than the Temple, how could he be restricted in his work by Sabbath regulations, let alone added human traditions?
+If priests were authorized to violate the Sabbath in the Temple, and Jesus was greater than the Temple, how could he be restricted in his work to help men and women by Sabbath regulations?

 HEALING ON THE SABBATH